nhan-hcmut/Data_structures_and_algorithms/Week_1_Recursion/Lab/README_recursion.md

 # Implement function: int myArrayToInt(char* str, int n);

-This function takes a string **str** which represents a positive decimal number, **n** is the number of elements in the string as arguments and returns the value of the decimal number.
+**Requirements:** This function takes a string **str** which represents a positive decimal number (base 10 number), **n** is the number of elements in the string as arguments and returns the value of the decimal number.
+For this exercise, libraries iostream, cstring and using namespace std; are used.

 For example:
 + Test:<br/>